JKYang01/Labelstudio_Prelabeling_Pipeline_Yolov8/README.md

 ```

 #### (Option) Running with Docker directly
-If you don' use docker-compose build directly with docker and add in parameters
+If you don' use docker-compose method, or have problem with running docker compose,\
+try to build the image directly with docker with add-in parameters
 Build the image:
 ```angular2html
 docker build -t ml_preann_pipeline .